Ohio awards $106M to support local transit projects

 Statewide, funding will be used for a variety of purposes such as transit fleet expansion, replacement vehicles, preventative maintenance, facility upgrades, new equipment and technology, and operating assistance.

-This article originally appeared on Bucyrus Telegraph-Forum: Public transportation programs in Crawford County awarded funding
+This article originally appeared on Mansfield News Journal: ODOT awards grants to Richland County public transportation programs